chimera-linux/cports/Packaging.md

   you can disable passing of debug options to the compiler, as well as prevent generation of debug packages.
 * `check` *(true)* By disabling this you can ensure the `check` phase is never run, even if enabled and enforced in the build system.
+A reason should always be provided as a comment above the `options` field.
 * `checkroot` *(false)* You can use this to run the `check` stage as root.
 This is useful for some test suites that will not function otherwise.
 Of course, this still uses namespaces, so it does not